Get started with HTML and the DOM

 <div>A new element!?!</div>node is removed from the DOM Tree.

 Copy your changes

 You're almost done.
-You've made a few changes to your page in DevTools, but they're not yet saved to your source code.
+You made a few changes to the page in DevTools, but they're not saved to your source code.

-Refresh your live tab.
+Refresh the live tab.
 The changes that you made in the DOM Tree disappear.
 In particular, the text

 Your site!returns to the top of the page, and the text

 Copy the following code: